asweigart/pyscreeze/README.md

 PyScreeze can take screenshots, save them to files, and locate images within the screen.
 This is useful if you have a small image of, say, a button that needs to be clicked and want to locate it on the screen.

 Screenshot functionality requires the Pillow module.
 OS X uses the `screencapture` command, which comes with the operating system.
-Linux uses the `scrot` command, which can be installed by running `sudo apt-get install scrot`.
+Linux uses the `maim` command, which can be installed by running `sudo apt-get install maim`.

 Special Notes About Ubuntu
 ==========================